Self-persuasion: Social Judgement Theory

 The second element in the social judgment theory is ego involvement.
 Someone expressing high ego involvement in a topic usually has personal involvement in that topic.
 This level of ego involvement will help shape an individual's stand on a particular issue.

 If a message does not conform to the ego involvement of the receiver, that message will likely not be received well, if at all.
-Falling in this category are politics or religion, or any other controversial topics.
-It is for this reason that like-minded individuals tend to associate with each other and accept the same ideas.
+Falling in this category are politics religion, or any other controversial topics.
+For this reason, like-minded individuals tend to associate with each other and accept the same ideas.

-The combination of beliefs and attitudes regarding any topic come to be known as individual latitudes.
+The combination of beliefs and attitudes regarding any topic comes to be known as individual latitudes.
 Latitudes are generally grouped into three different categories, either the latitude of acceptance, the latitude of rejection, or the latitude of non-commitment.

-In the latitude of acceptance category, messages and ideas get stored if the listener agrees with the message.
-Likewise, unacceptable messages get stored in the latitude of rejection category.
+In the latitude of the acceptance category, messages and ideas get stored if the listener agrees with the message.
+Likewise, unacceptable messages get stored in the latitude of the rejection category.
 Messages with no agreement or disagreement, so school he followed the latitude of non-commitment category.
 Many times, messages cross these categories, especially when judging one's self or judging others.
 For example, a political stance one finds unacceptable may be acceptable to a friend.
 While that position is unacceptable to an individual, they do not necessarily find the other person unacceptable.

-The aim of the social judgment is to explain how likely a person might be change their opinion, the likely direction the change of opinion will head, the ability to tolerate the opinions of other people, and the extent to which a person is committed to the position.
+Social judgment aims to explain how likely a person might be to change their opinion, the likely direction the change of opinion will head, the ability to tolerate the opinions of other people, and the extent to which a person is committed to the position.